Read Strela’s bio

 Contact Cassie: cassie [at] caleja.org

-Kay Cuajunco, Communications Associate
+Kay Cuajunco, Communications Manager

-As the Communications Associate at CEJA, I work to uplift the voices and solutions of communities on the frontline of struggles for environmental justice across the state whose leadership paves the way for healthy and resilient communities for us all.
+As the Communications Manager at CEJA, I work to uplift the voices and solutions of communities on the frontline of struggles for environmental justice across the state whose leadership paves the way for healthy and resilient communities for us all.
 I coordinate our statewide communications strategy with our member organizations, develop creative messaging, write and design campaign reports and action alerts, maintain our website, manage our online presence on social media, and produce videos and other creative media.

 I am deeply committed to reclaiming my connection to the land as a granddaughter of rice farmers in the Philippines.
 My passion for environmental justice is inspired by both this and my upbringing in the shadows of pollutive military facilities in National City, CA where I first experienced the realities of urban inequalities and environmental racism.
 However, it was not until I further connected the impact of war and militarism on our environment as an anti-nuclear student organizer at the University of California, Santa Barbara that I began to feel empowered to take action.
 I now recognize that we have no other choice but to take action for the clean and healthy communities we all deserve.